 A most wonderful town and surroundings rich in slave history.
+We had come to a beach, sugarcanes and the colourful town of Trinidad in Cuba.
 This is chapter four of my Cuban experience.

 This is one of six articles from a visit to Cuba in 2003.